Flumazenil: Pharmacodynamics

 Intravenous flumazenil has been shown to antagonize sedation, impairment of recall, psychomotor impairment and ventilatory depression produced by benzodiazepines in healthy human volunteers.

 The duration and degree of reversal of sedative benzodiazepine effects are related to the dose and plasma concentrations of flumazenil.

 Availability

 Flumazenil is sold under a wide variety of brand names worldwide like Anexate, Lanexat, Mazicon, Romazicon.
-In India it is manufactured by Roche Bangladesh Pharmaceuticals and USAN Pharmaceuticals.